oakes/play-clj-examples/super-koalio/README.md

 ## Introduction

-A play-clj game based on a LibGDX test game.
+A play-clj game in which ... well, that part is up to you.

 ## Contents